meilisearch/documentation/learn/advanced/indexing.md

 1. Meilisearch may be killed by the OS for over-consuming RAM

-2. Users making search requests may experience slowdown while the indexer is processing an update
+2. Users making search requests may experience a slowdown while the indexer is processing an update

 Memory overconsumption can still happen in two cases: